PaulSolt/SwiftUI-Tutorials/5_SwiftUI_Observation_LogInPage/README.md

-# 2024-07-10 How to Use Observation and SwiftUI in iOS Apps (Validate Input)

-How to Use Observation and SwiftUI - Validate User Account Creation

-How do you use the Observation framework?
-What do you need to keep in mind when transitioning from Combine?

-Learn how to get started with a simple account creation screen:
+# 2024-07-15 SwiftUI Login Page with Email Validation and Observation

+"How do you make a SwiftUI app?
+In this video, I'll show you how to create a simple login screen with a model object using the new Observation framework, all in Xcode 16.
+Stay tuned to master this powerful tool and improve your app development!"

+How do you create a Login Page or Login Screen?
+How should you structure your model objects?
+What is the new Observation framework?

+iOS 17 introduced the new Observation framework which moves away from Combine for ObservableObject and @Published properties to a new way of listening for changes that is more granular.

+Learn how to create an @Observable model object and connect it to your SwiftUI interface in Xcode 16.

 ## Prototype UserValidator Class